Changes to the Articling Program are effective for articling placements starting on or after May 1, 2014.

 The Articling Program requires candidates to work consecutively for 10 months with an approved Articling Principal.
 The Law Society may not recognize any time served during an articling placement with an unapproved Articling Principal; therefore candidates are required to confirm that their Principal has been approved to serve as an Articling Principal before starting the placement.
 See Apply to Serve as Articling Principal

-Candidates are responsible for finding their own articling placement, and the Law Society has resources like the Articling Registry, the Mentorship Program and job search skills workshops to help with their search.
+Candidates are responsible for finding their own articling placement, and the Law Society has resources like the Articling Registry and the Mentorship Program to help with their search.

 In addition to a traditional 10 month full time articling placement in Ontario, candidates have the option to fulfill the program requirements through a joint articling placement, a part time articling placement, a national placement or an international placement.

 Once an articling placement has started, any significant changes to the placement, including assignment of the placement, consideration of termination of the placement and withdrawal of commitment must be reported to the Law Society immediately.
 See a complete list of significant changes that must be reported to the Law Society.